 - New feedstock approvals for cellulosic biofuels produced from short-rotation poplar and willow trees, cellulosic diesel produced from co-processing cellulosic feedstocks with petroleum, and renewable diesel and biodiesel produced from non-cellulosic portions of separated food waste.

-EPA is also seeking comment on a variety of other issues that impact renewable fuels, including Renewable Identification Number generation for renewable electricity used as transportation fuel and requirements for facilities that could use carbon capture and storage as a way to reduce carbon in the production of renewable fuels in the future.
-The period for public input and comment will remain open for 60 days after the proposed rule is published in the Federal Register.”
+EPA also seeks comment on a variety of other issues that impact renewable fuels, including Renewable Identification Number generation for renewable electricity used as transportation fuel and requirements for facilities that could use carbon capture and storage as a way to reduce carbon in the production of renewable fuels in the future.
+The period for public input and comment remained open for 60 days after the proposed rule was published in the Federal Register.

 Proposed Renewables Enhancement and Growth Support Rule (PDF)(153 pp, 1.11 MB, published November 16, 2016, About PDF)